- CAFE & CATERING

 In August 2014, TLTW youth announced their campaign to bring expungement opportunities for youth with criminal records.
 Our campaign comes from many interviews with youth in our programs who either have criminal records or friends who have records which prevent them from getting steady employment, higher education, accessing stable living and moving past a stigma of being systemically labeled a criminal after the completion of their sentence.

 TLTW made significant headway and raised awareness of this issue.
 The Expungement Campaign advanced to having a formal bill filed in the Senate and House in the 2016 session.
-It attracted a total of 32 co-sponsors including Senator William Brownsberger, Chair of the Joint Committee on the Judiciary and other members of the leadership.
-In July 2016, the MA Senate passed legislation calling for the expungement of misdemeanors by those under 18 through judicial discretion.
+In its first session, in July 2016, the MA Senate passed legislation calling for the expungement of misdemeanors by those under 18 through judicial discretion.

 We were pleased with the positive press attention the campaign garnered that raised awareness of this issue:

 - The Boston Globe recommended that the expungement bill be passed in a June 2016 editorial and featured the bill in a July 2016 article.
 It had previously run an expungement-specific editorial in May 2015 after meeting with TLTW leaders.